 Why Choose Mogo Financial?

 As technology plays an ever-growing role in our lives, privacy concerns have been on the rise.
 This is why we recommended Mogo.
 Mogo is a financial technology company with its own ecosystem of financial products.
 Their business model is not based on sharing your data with advertisers, instead, it is based on you using their services.
-Mogo is a one-stop-shop that offers a platform to secure loans, save money, invest in bitcoin, and more.
+Mogo is a one-stop-shop that offers a platform to secure loans, save money and more.
 In other words, for the privacy-conscious, Mogo is probably the best way to get your free credit score.

 Acquisition of Moka